IbraheemAlSaady/aspnetcore-sandy/README.md

 }
 ```

-You have two options to log
+You have to options in order for you to log

-1- Inject the IJsonLogger in the constructor.
+1- Injecting the IJsonLogger in the constructor and using the instance.

 ```C#
 private IJsonLogger logger { get; set; }